Your search did not match any results.

 Some of these tools include:

 When evaluating sales enablement tools and technologies, value is key.
 Your teams need to not only be able to use the systems easily; they need to see value in the systems.
 They need to see how the new processes and tools empower sales teams to become more efficient, productive, and profitable.
 That includes being able to trust that the data is complete, accurate, and actionable.
-To get the full benefits from sales enablement strategies, you need a system that has customer data management (CDP) capabilities that help source and cleanse customer data while ensuring it flows where it is needed most—in the sales team's hands.
+To get the full benefits from sales enablement strategies, you need a system that has customer data management (CDM) capabilities that help source and cleanse customer data while ensuring it flows where it is needed most—in the sales team's hands.

 Marketers and sellers are constantly collecting data.
 They keep track of every action a prospect takes—sign ups, registrations, subscriptions, surveys, and past purchases—to better understand what audience they should target.
 The more data they collect, the more insights they gain.
 Using that data, sales and marketing teams can understand and identify potential customers and nurture them through the sales process by personalizing content and reaching them at the best time.